 Selecting Refund for Expense will populate a list of accounts to which expenses have already been recorded.
 Selecting the account to which the original expense was recorded will offset the expense account by the deposit amount.

-Just as with withdrawals, if none of the four categories above apply to the transaction in question, it can be categorized using any of the accounts that appear in the drop-down below the options we’ve just reviewed.
+Just as with withdrawals, if none of these categories above apply to the transaction in question, it can be categorized using any of the accounts that appear in the drop-down below the options we’ve just reviewed.

-Another new addition is the Save button you’ll see in the transaction details view.
+You'll see the Save button in the transaction details view.
 This will confirm any details you enter or modify.
 When you hover your cursor over the Review checkmark, you’ll see a message that says Save and Mark as Reviewed.

 This article has been shortened and formatted to display in a small window.
 Read the full article in our Help Center.